GDSC-KIIT/devhack/README.md

 ## Development

-Follow the following instructions to set up your dev environment.
+Follow the following instructions to set up your dev environment, it's pretty straightforward.
 You can find a list of all the dependencies in [package.json](package.json)

 * `npm install` to install all the dependencies
 * `npm start` to build and view the site on `localhost:8000`
 * `npm run build` to build to static assets

+You can open issues and pull requests if you have ways to improve the site.
+We are always open for that.
+Please make sure you write up the a proper description for your pull request and open a PR in the `development` branch.

 ## Screenshots